pastagang/pastagang/paper/readme.md

 Talking is a detour.
 Trust the process.
 The jam is a SUBSTRATE.
-Similarly, in JOP, people don't need to ask before making a change (they still can if they want to have feedback etc.).
+Similarly, in jam oriented programming, people don't need to ask before making a change (they still can if they want to have feedback etc.).
 The software is not part of a critical infrastructure, so breaking it has no severe consequences.
 Similar to how it happens that someone makes a mistake in a jam, it can happen that the thing breaks.
 It's fine.